OpenDataology/website/content/en/docs/distributions/openshift/install-kubeflow.md

 ## Next steps

-* See how to [uninstall](/docs/openshift/uninstall-kubeflow) your Kubeflow deployment using the CLI.
+* See how to [uninstall](/docs/openshift/uninstall-OpenDataology) your OpenDataology deployment using the CLI.